lsst-dm/dmtn-242/index.rst

   Do we try to rollback as we do in datastore by keeping a record of the calls made to the server and try to apply the reverse and, say, decertify on raise?
 * A client/server Butler being able to use a ``Datastore`` that may or may not be a client/server ``Datastore`` (and could therefore support a ``ChainedDatastore``) seems like it could be useful given the requirement for the client to reuse large parts of ``FileDatastore`` to do the reading and writing of files.
 * Graph building (and possibly BPS submissions) will need their own client/server code.
-  The difficulty is determining whether it is possible to make ``pipetask qgraph`` work out automatically that it is attached to a server or if any entirely new ``pipetask-client`` is needed.
+  The difficulty is determining whether it is possible to make ``pipetask qgraph`` work out automatically that it is attached to a server or if an entirely new ``pipetask-client`` is needed.
 * The new interface must support authorization tokens, even if they are not checked initially.
   Some design work is needed to determine what the server does with collection constraints -- are all collection requests checked before execution or are results filtered before being returned to the client?
 * Is the server code included in ``daf_butler`` itself or is it a new package?